How One Offer Changed Bodybuilding Forever

 Coleman didn't just train at MetroFlex.
 He became MetroFlex.

 Six days a week.
 His training partner Gus Carter loaded the weights, pushed the intensity, showed up every session.
 When Coleman wanted to squat 800 pounds before the 2003 Olympia, it took both Dobson and Carter to get him into his squat suit.
 Carter loaded the bar, turned to the camera: "800 solid pounds!"
-That moment, captured in , became one of bodybuilding's most iconic scenes.
+That moment, captured in The Cost of Redemption, became one of bodybuilding's most iconic scenes.

 TRAIN WHERE CHAMPIONS ARE MADE